sourov2008/SwiftUI-MVVM-Clean/README.md

 ---

+## 🤖 AI Assistance

+This project was created by **Sourob Datta** with support from **AI tools (ChatGPT)** to organize structure, documentation, and examples.
+The goal was to make Clean Architecture easy to understand for beginners learning SwiftUI + MVVM.

+---

 ## ❤️ Author

 **Sourob Datta**
-Polished and support from AI tools (ChatGPT) iOS Developer • WatchOS developer.
+iOS Developer • WatchOS developer. sourovsuet@gmail.com
 [GitHub Profile](https://github.com/sourov2008)